Get started with ArcGIS for Excel

 Before you create your marketing presentation, you'll share your map as a web map on customers.
 Sharing a map on customers is a quick way to share information with others in or outside of your organization.
 When you share a map, a web map is created in customers.
 Once you publish the map, you can share a link of the map for others to view your results.

-- If necessary, open the lesson spreadsheet SalonCustomersOttawaArea.xlsx in Excel and sign in to ArcGIS.
+- If necessary, open SalonCustomersOttawaArea.xlsx in Excel and sign in to ArcGIS.

 - In the ArcGIS for Excel pane, on the map toolbar, click Share map.